 The budgeted cost of the Schedule A and Amador contract has exceeded available property tax revenue each year, however the actual amount billed by CAL FIRE has historically been well under budget.
 In addition, due to serious drought conditions from 2014 through 2017 which resulted in an extended state fire season, no Amador Contract expenses were incurred in those years and therefore revenue and expenses were in balance.
 In the 2018/19 and again in the 2019/20 fiscal year, the Amador contract expense was billed by CAL FIRE and the Schedule A billing began increasing by over 5% per year which approached the amount budgeted, causing the fund balance to be drawn down to balance revenue and expenses for the year.
-In the 2019/20 fiscal year, the fire department fund balance was depleted by \$204,905.
-The District estimates that without additional revenue, the remaining fire department cash will be depleted in less than three years.
+In the 2019/20 fiscal year, the fire department fund balance was depleted by \$204,905 and then recovered by only \$53,762 in fiscal year 2020/21.
+Once again in fiscal year 2021/22, the fire department fund balance was reduced by \$2,515 due to expenses exceeding revenue.
+The District estimates that without additional revenue, the remaining fire department cash will be depleted in less than three years or sooner if major equipment failure were to occur.

 Considering the fire department budget deficit, inability to replace critical equipment and inability to reduce expenses further and continue to provide required staffing, the District completed an update of its fire department master plan to identify required immediate and long term expenses to meet established fire protection and emergency response standards and evaluate department revenue options.
-Concurrently in this fiscal year, the District hired professional consultants to determine, develop and place before the voters a revenue measure to ensure that fire services are adequately funded into the future.
+Concurrently in 2019/20 fiscal year, the District hired professional consultants to determine, develop and place before the voters a revenue measure to ensure that fire services are adequately funded into the future.
 Due to the Covid-19 Pandemic and its negative economic impact locally, the fire revenue measure planned for 2020 was placed on hold.
+In January 2021 the District entered into a joint powers agreement with Tuolumne County and the other county fire departments for the purpose of placing a special tax revenue measure on the June 8, 2021 special election ballot.
+If approved, the special tax measure would have provided over \$500,000 annually to the District fire department to replace equipment and develop a contingency and reserve fund.
+The measure was defeated by the voters and the JPA dissolved.

 In addition, as recommended in the updated 2020 Fire Master Plan, the District has been negotiating with the County of Tuolumne for funding assistance to offset the expense and impact of providing fire protection and emergency response services for an increasing 911 call volume occurring outside the District boundaries, predominantly in the county's responsibility area, as a result of the District's via its automatic/mutual aid agreement.
-The District, County Fire Department and independent fire districts in Tuolumne County have begun collaborating on the formation of a Joint Powers Authority to place a countywide fire services funding measure on the ballot in June 2021.
-Funding from a tax measure, combined with funding assistance provided by Tuolumne County if both are successful, will result in a significantly improved financial position for the fire department in the future.
-Failure of either or both of these funding initiatives will result in the need to reduce fire department staffing and response areas, which also reduces service level to a point where firefighter and public safety is compromised and the department becomes ineffective in addressing many emergency situations.
+As a result, the County assumed the cost of the Amador Contract which funds the non-fire season staffing at the CAL FIRE Merrell Rd fire station at an estimated cost of \$260,000 annually.
+This action by the county will reduce the drawdown of the fire department fund balance in future years, but does not balance the fire department revenue and expense.